Linearity of fundamental groups of graphs of virtually cyclic groups: Introduction

 In this paper, we provide a self-contained proof of the theorem and we will extend it to fundamental groups of graph of groups with infinite virtually cyclic vertex and edge groups.
 In this case, we have the following theorem.

 \begin{thm} Let $G$ be the fundamental group of a graph of groups with infinite virtually cyclic vertex and edge groups.
-Then, one of the following alternatives holds: \begin{enumerate}[(a)] \item for some $g \in G$ belonging to a vertex group, $\langle g\rangle $ is a normal subgroup. \item $G$ is an ascending HNN-extension of an infinite virtually cyclic group $H$ relative to $\varphi: H \rightarrow K$. \item $G$ is not residually finite. \end{enumerate} Furthermore, the group $G$ satisfies condition (a) is virtually a direct product of $\mathbb{Z}$ and a free group.
+Then, at least one of the following alternatives holds: \begin{enumerate}[(a)] \item for some $g \in G$ belonging to a vertex group, $\langle g\rangle $ is a normal subgroup. \item $G$ is an ascending HNN-extension of an infinite virtually cyclic group $H$ relative to $\varphi: H \rightarrow K$. \item $G$ is not residually finite. \end{enumerate} Furthermore, the group $G$ is virtually a direct product of $\mathbb{Z}$ and a free group if it satisfies condition (a).
 In both cases (a) and (b), $G$ is linear (and hence residually finite). \end{thm}

 In Section 2, we prove that if for some integer $k\geq 1$, $\langle x^k\rangle $ is a normal subgroup, then the GBS group is virtually a direct product of $\mathbb{Z}$ and a free group.
 We also show that a group that is virtually a direct product of $\mathbb{Z}$ and a free group is linear.